-Jacky Lin joined TVB in February 2019, currently serving as both a reporter and anchor for the outlet's English channel.
-Her stories won the “Outstanding Reporting of a News Story” at the Asiavision Annual Awards underthe Asia-Pacific Broadcasting Union (ABU) for two consecutive years in 2021 and 2022.
-They were chosen from more than 10,000 eligible entries every year including finalists from Japan's NHK, China's CCTV and South Korea's KBS.
+Jacky Lin joined TVB in February 2019, currently serving as a trilingual reporter and an anchor for the outlet's English channel.
+Her stories won the “Outstanding Reporting of a News Story” at the Asiavision Annual Awards under the Asia-Pacific Broadcasting Union (ABU) for two consecutive years in 2021 and 2022.
+They were chosen from more than 10,000 eligible entries every year, including finalists from Japan's NHK, China's CCTV and South Korea's KBS.

 As a news anchor, Jacky presented breaking news including Chinese President Xi Jinping’s arrival at Hong Kong for the SAR’s 25th anniversary events, Nancy Pelosi’s visit to Taiwan in 2022, the promulgation of national security law in 2020, and hour-by-hour typhoon updates overnight.
 Tracking local and global live events as they unfold for viewers, her coverage runs the gamut of politics, protests and the pandemic situation throughout 2019 to 2022.

 Having studied in Hong Kong, Taiwan, Singapore, the U.K. and Canada, Jacky earned her Bachelor of Arts degree and Postgraduate Diploma in Education (Distinction) from the Chinese University of Hong Kong with full government scholarships.
 She majored in English (Literature & Linguistics) with minors in French and Japanese.

 Representing Taiwanese, she won a 2018 case study competition, organised by Lee Kuan Yew School of Public Policy of the National University of Singapore with her comparative studies on education policies of Singapore, Hong Kong and Taiwan and her first-hand, three-year experience teaching at a local secondary school.